EO4wellness/T-I-L/README.md

 # T-I-L / Today I Learned
 This is a record of my personal journey.
 November, 2020 is the very beginning of my first T-I-L on GitHub, but it is not my very first day of learning, and it is also not the very first day I've learned anything about coding.
+My personal tag line about learning is embodied in the phrase "The Road to Coding isn't Built Overnight!"

 ## TOC